opZywl/EZ4H/README.md

 - [X] Level Events
 - [ ] Sounds

-## 👍Credits
+## Credits
 It would basically be impossible to build EZ4H without these open-source projects, wheather its just looking how thing works inorder to reverse translate them, looking at their code to see how thing work or copying a little bit of their code.
-We apperiate all these projects. ❤
+We apperiate all these projects.
 - [MCProtocolLib](https://github.com/Steveice10/MCProtocolLib)
 - [Bedrock-Protocol](https://github.com/CloudburstMC/Protocol)
 - [TunnelMC](https://github.com/THEREALWWEFAN231/TunnelMC)